jenkinsci/peass-ci-plugin/README.md

 - Performance Measurement: The selected tests will be executed (repeating them inside a VM and starting the JVM, as often as you specify it) to identify performance changes.
 - Root Cause Analysis: For every identified performance change, the measurement will be repeated with additional instrumentation of your call tree to identify the method call(s) which cause your performance change (optional).

-Peass-CI is currently a research prototype and may not work fully.
+Peass-CI is still under development.
 Please file issues if problems occur.

 # Building